DenisGorbachev/fastask-docs/src/HowToThink.md

 ### Main loop

-* Manifest the current inconvenience
+* Manifest the current pain
-  * Imagine: Imagine inconvenience
+  * Imagine: Imagine pain
-  * Choose: Choose inconvenience
+  * Choose: Choose pain
   * Timeout: 10 minutes
+* Design a plan to reduce the pain
-* Implement the primary change of the lifestyle
+* Fix the pain

-Notes:

-* We assume it's invalid to desire something that doesn't exist in the world
-* Same problem as with the goal - you never know whether it's possible to implement that change in the lifestyle

-Options:

-* "By elimination" - seek what you want to eliminate from the lifestyle
-  * But we need external energy input to be happy -> We always need to add something
+Axioms:

+* For every pain there is an action that reduces this pain
+* Some pains can't be reduced to zero

 ### Solve a task